Information on laws and taxes for British nationals who want to buy or let property in Spain.

 Be extremely careful if the Land Registry record shows that the property you wish to buy is built on rural land.
 In normal circumstances the government reserves this type of land for agricultural use and you need to check with the municipal and regional authorities to ensure that full planning permission has been obtained for residential use.

 Buying property off-plan

 Buying off-plan property inevitably involves higher risk than buying re-sale property.
 If you are considering buying off-plan in Spain there are a number of points to consider.

-Make sure the developer you are signing the agreement with is registered with the Mercantile Registry and the person who is going to sign on the developer’s behalf has the legal power to do so.
-You can visit any Mercantile Registry office or use the registradores website.
+Make sure the developer is registered with the Mercantile Registry and the person who is going to sign on the developer’s behalf has the legal power to do so.
+You can visit any Mercantile Registry office or use the Land Registry website.

 Ensure the developer has insurance covering damage caused by structural defects to the building.
 This insurance should be included in the property manual (libro del edificio) that the developer gives you.